Zigong Sichuan, China Travel Guide

 Find moments of contemplation and peace at Zigong's sacred sites and natural escapes.

 Summer days are steamy and hot.
-Focus on indoor activities during peak heat.
+Focus on indoor things to do during peak heat.

 During winter there is the city's most spectacular event.
 Temperatures are cooler and damp.